 --perform a certain gesture, like hands open palms up then hands clasped together

-It is also helpful to burn the same scent of incense, play the same soft background music, and/or to sit or stand in the same posture each time.
+It is also helpful to burn the same scent of incense, play the same soft background music, and/or sit or stand in the same posture each time.
 All of these things will serve to "anchor" the experience of your daily spiritual time.
 Soon you will be able to step into this spiritual time very quickly and leave behind the concerns of the day with ease.

 Prayer and Meditation.

 If you regularly pray (or would like to start praying), during your devotions is an excellent time.
-I pray for loved ones and for specific requests each morning.
+I pray for loved ones and specific requests each morning.
 If prayer is not part of your belief system, you might take 60 seconds just to send positive energy out into the world.
-Someone once said, "prayer is talking; meditation is listening."
+Someone once said, "Prayer is talking; meditation is listening."
 If you are already skilled in meditation techniques, try blending that practice with your daily devotions.
 If you are not, take 60 seconds each day to just listen with the intent of hearing what you need to hear.
 (We will start learning some specific meditation techniques in a few weeks.)

 It may seem like we're adding a lot to our devotions this week, but they need not take any longer than the 15-20 minutes suggested last week.
 Here are the suggestions so far: consistency of time and place; mark the beginning of the time period; read one page; write a few lines in your journal; pray (1-5 minutes); meditate (1-5 minutes); and mark the closing time.